StyleGuard: Preventing Text-to-Image-Model-based Style Mimicry Attacks by Style Perturbations

 \section{Introduction}

 Diffusion models have demonstrated remarkable effectiveness across various applications, such as image generation \cite{dhariwal2021diffusion,ho2020denoising}, image editing \cite{kawar2023imagic, yang2023paint, zhang2023sine}, and text-to-image synthesis \cite{xie2023boxdiff, wang2024compositional}.
-The emergence of text-to-image generator models, such as Stable Diffusion (SD), has significantly transformed the art industry.
+The emergence of diffusion models has significantly transformed the art industry.
 These models allow users to create detailed artwork from simple text prompts, a task that once required extensive time and skill from professional artists.
-However, these technologies have also raised concerns regarding copyrights and ethics.
-For example, Dreambooth \cite{ruiz2023dreambooth} allows anyone to fine-tune a SD model to imitate the artistic style of an artist with just a few paintings and generate high-quality artwork.
+However, these technologies have also raised concerns about copyrights and ethics.
+For example, Dreambooth \cite{ruiz2023dreambooth} allows anyone to fine-tune an SD model to imitate the artistic style of an artist with just a few paintings and generate high-quality artwork.
 This seriously damages the intellectual property rights of artists.

 To tackle the challenges associated with unauthorized image usage in text-to-image generation, recent perturbation-based approaches have emerged.
 These methods are designed to subtly modify user images, rendering them "unlearnable" for malicious applications and disrupting the functionality of targeted diffusion models.
 For example, Anti-Dreambooth \cite{van2023anti} shows some effectiveness by alternately training diffusion models and executing PGD attacks, but it is fragile against simple data transformations.
 MetaCloak \cite{liu2024metacloak} builds on Anti-Dreambooth by incorporating simple transformations into the attack pipeline.
 SimAC \cite{wang2024simac} improves MetaCloak by selecting time steps with the highest gradients to improve the stability of the training.